InWamos/InWamos/README.md

 ### Hi there 👋
-I am backend developer with FastAPI and everything related to Python.\
+I am backend developer with FastAPI, Golang and everything related to Backend.\
-Currently working on JackWallet: Combining FastAPI for backend and Next.js for frontend.\
+Currently working on Trinity: Modular Monolith written completely in Go.\
 Interested in distributed systems' architecture, addicted to everything related to this field.

 Apart from my main job I have a number of hobbies such as: